Welcome to my boutique farm-to-table business website!

 My Chicken Meat

 There is nothing more succulent than grass-raised, organic chicken!
 For 2017, I am growing a limited number of pastured Freedom Ranger chickens for the dining table.

 The estimated price per pound (whole chickens only) will be $4.00 – $4.25.
 Over the summer and fall, I will have a total of 75 chickens for sale in 3 batches of 25.

 Fresh chicken is only available on a short schedule; if you want fresh (rather than frozen) chicken, please let me know prior to the next estimated butcher date so we can coordinate for pick-up.
 The actual butcher date may be a few days after the estimated date, and chicken that is not sold and delivered within 30 hours of butchering will be frozen.

-Approximate butcher dates will be the weeks of August 7, September 4, and October 2.
-I will update the estimates as each date gets closer.
+Butcher dates will be the weeks of August 7, September 4, and October 2.

 2017 Whole Meat Chicken Availability

 To reserve chicken, call or email me.

 Remember: Both my field-raised chicken and fresh garden produce are available in limited quantities.
 Don’t delay!

 Domestic and International Spice Blends